 Although she characterized that the process may seem “tedious and silly,” she believes in bringing Waste Not’s mindful mission to the forefront of each action taken by her business.

-As for the statewide plastic bag ban, Waste Not intends to comply with the mandate by providing alternative choices, which includes the selling of reusable bags on-site as well as offering t-shirt bags that patrons may borrow while shopping inside the store after placing a deposit at the counter desk.
+As for the statewide plastic bag ban, Waste Not intends to comply with the mandate by providing alternative choices, which includes the selling of reusable bags on-site as well as offering t-shirt bags that patrons may borrow while shopping inside the store after providing a deposit at the counter desk.

 Soon enough, shoppers will be able to fill either a reusable or t-shirt bag with a wide array of food items including dried fruits, beans, nuts, tea, coffee and spices in bulk as well as personal care and cleaning products that are sustainably-friendly.